MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Dataclasses are mutable and Tuples are immutable.

 109) The usage of pop method of a list is below.
 It is grepping the item of chosen index and removing it from the list.
+The default index is -1.

 ```pop_usage.py
 fruits = ['apple', 'banana', 'cherry']